crossminer/scava-docs/docs/user-guide/administration/index.md

 ![users-management-view](./screenshots/users-management-view.png)

 ### The Workers feature
-The workers view shows up the status of the analysis process of the metric-platform.
+The workers view is dedicated to the dashboard administrators which allow them to monitor the status of the analysis tasks processes of the metric-platform.
 The Platform Workers section illustres the metric-platform's available workers with theirs assigned analysis tasks.
 The Pending Tasks presents the analysis tasks waiting for a worker to be avalaible

 ![workers-view](./screenshots/workers-view.png)